 Results: The regression model gives a mean fibrinogen level of 320 mg/dL when the value of the predictor variable is 0 (i.e. no history of CVD) and an increase in mean fibrinogen level of 14.9 mg/dL when the value of the predictor variable is 1 (i.e. positive history of CVD).
 This finding would not be unusual if the true increase in mean fibrinogen level was between a 10.1 mg/dL to 19.7 mg/dL higher mean fibrinogen level among participants with a history of CVD using a 95% confidence interval.
 Based on the results of the linear regression, this finding is statistically significant at a 0.05 level of significance (p <0.0001).
 This means we can reject the null hypothesis that the mean fibrinogen levels are not different based on history of CVD and support the alternative hypothesis that a history of CVD is associated with higher mean fibrinogen levels.

-Correspondence between parts c & d: The mean fibrinogen level and 95% confidence interval in the group without a history of CVD using the t-test with unequal variances is identical to the mean fibrinogen level and 95% CI in the regression model when the value of the predictor is 0 (i.e. no history of CVD) both are 319.574 mg/dL (95% CI: 317.5117, 321.6362).
-The difference in the mean fibrinogen level between groups using the t-test with unequal variances is identical to the slope in the regression model (which is equivalent to the change in mean fibrinogen level for a 1 unit change in the predictor) both are 14.88508.
+Correspondence between parts c & d: The mean fibrinogen level and 95% confidence interval in the group without a history of CVD using the t-test with unequal variances is identical to the mean fibrinogen level and 95% CI in the regression model when the value of the predictor is 0 (this is B0 in the regression model – intercept) (i.e. no history of CVD) both are 319.574 mg/dL (95% CI: 317.5117, 321.6362).
+The SE for the intercept from linear regression is approximately the same as the t-test sample mean CI, but not quite the same.
+The difference in the mean fibrinogen level between groups using the t-test with unequal variances is equal in absolute value to the slope in the regression model (which is equivalent to the change in mean fibrinogen level for a 1 unit change in the predictor) both are 14.88508.SE of the slope estimate?
+T statistic?
+P-value?
+95% CI of the slope estimate?

 How could you have used the results of the analysis performed in part a to predict whether the analysis in part c would have found a stronger or weaker association (as measured by the magnitude of the t statistic and p value)?

+Grading: 4/5.
+No discussion of use of t-statistic.

-The t-test assuming unequal variances generally results in weaker associations (a smaller t statistic and lower p value) than the t-test assuming equal variance.
+The t-test allowing for unequal variances generally results in weaker associations (a smaller t statistic and higher p value) than the t-test assuming equal variance.
 This can be predicted using the 95% confidence intervals of the difference in the means for the two tests.
 The 95% CI is wider for the t-test that assumes unequal variances.
+No use of the t-statistic.

 For problems 3 – 6, we are interested in exploring alternative approaches to the use of simple linear regression to explore associations between CRP and FIB.
 In each of those problems, I ask you to report fitted values from the regression.
 Please always use at least 4 significant figures when making calculations, and report the fitted values to three significant digits.